Practical Guide – Treating Symptoms of Covid-19 at Home

 This article will help you cope with most symptoms of Covid19 at home.

-Fortunately, we know that the majority of people who develop Covid-19 infection do recover.
+Fortunately, we know that most people who develop Covid-19 infection recover.

 In some countries, those with mild or moderate symptoms are required to self-isolate in their own homes.

 This will also rely on how well they are able to cope; and what support they have to care for themselves.